Nuno Álvares Pereira: Religious life

 After the death of his wife, he became a Carmelite friar (he joined the Order in 1423) at the Carmo Convent (Lisbon) which he had founded in fulfilment of a vow, and took the name of Friar Nuno of Saint Mary (Frei Nuno de Santa Maria).
 There he lived until his death on 1 November 1431.
 He was noted for his prayer, his practise of penance and his filial devotion to the Mother of God.
 Nuno suffered from debilitating arthritis.

 During the last year of his life, King John I went to visit and embrace him for the last time.
-He wept for he considered Nuno Álvares Pereira his closest friend, the one who had put him on the throne and saved his country's independence.
+He wept for he considered Nuno Álvares Pereira his closest friend, the man who had put him on the throne and saved his country's independence.

 Nuno Álvares Pereira's tomb was lost in the famous 1755 Lisbon earthquake.
 His epitaph read:

 Legacy

 Álvares Pereira was beatified on 23 January 1918 by Pope Benedict XV.
 He was celebrated liturgically on 1 April as an obligatory memorial by the Order of Carmelites and as an optional memorial by the Order of Discalced Carmelites.

 Álvares Pereira had been on the point of being canonised by decree in 1940 by Pope Pius XII.
 According to a recent statement by the postulator general of the Carmelite Order, his canonisation was postponed for diplomatic reasons (the Portuguese ambassador indicated that the time was not right).

 On 3 July 2008 Pope Benedict XVI signed two decrees in Rome, promulgating the heroic virtues of Nuno Álvares Pereira and the authenticity of a miracle that had already been previously confirmed as such by medical and theological commissions.
 By this act, the pope formally canonised Friar Nuno de Santa Maria Álvares Pereira.
 The public celebration of his canonisation took place on 26 April 2009 in Saint Peter's Square in the Vatican City.
 The Carmelites now celebrate St Nuno on 6 November; the date also appointed for his feast in Portugal.